 A vintage steam engine leads a train of restored carriages on a scenic roundtrip to and from the Bretton city of Pontrieux.
 All aboard Wednesday through Saturday, mid June to late September; also Sundays in July and August.

-A unique rack railway balanced high in the Basque Pyrenees; the train scales La Rhune's 905m height, affording guests a rare impression of the Franco/Iberian frontier.
+A unique rack railway balanced high in the Basque Pyrenees; the train scales La Rhune's 2970 ft (900 m) height, affording guests a rare impression of the Franco/Iberian frontier.
 Trains run mid-March to mid-November.

-France's highest-climbing rack train passes woodland villages and mountain chalets and crosses Alpine meadows on its determined crawl to Aiguille du Go"ter; the railway's 4812m terminus on he face of Europe's highest peak.
+France's highest-climbing rack train passes woodland villages and mountain chalets and crosses Alpine meadows on its determined crawl to Aiguille du Go"ter; the railway's 15800 ft (4800 m) elevation terminus on the face of Europe's highest peak.
 That makes the year-round service of special importance to skiiers and other winter outdoors enthusists who dash about Mount Blanc's slopes and resorts.
-Hikers and picnikers may travel to Nid d'Aigle (2380m) in summer.
+Hikers and picnikers may travel to Nid d'Aigle in summer at 7800 ft (2380 m).

 Emblematic of reunified Germany is this historic narrow-gauge network.
 A boon to tourism, HSB's restored lines, which criss-cross the old cold war frontier, restore much-needed access among the villages that dot the Harz' picturesque though trecherous range.
 Trains run year-round with reduced schedule in winter.